-Other birds, like Black Skimmers near Ocean City, have dropped to just 4% of what their population was 20 years ago.
+Some birds, like Black Skimmers near Ocean City, have dropped to just 4% of what their population was 20 years ago.
 Maryland’s only quail, the Northern Bobwhite, has largely vanished, along with the haunting nocturnal calls of the Whip-poor-will.
 Populations of neotropical migrants, such as the Kentucky Warbler and Wood Thrush, have been in decline for decades.

 To respond to these developing threats, bird watchers and scientists, hunters and farmers have formed the Maryland Bird Conservation Initiative (MD BCI).
-With a core steering committee made up of representatives from DNR, Ducks Unlimited, the Maryland Ornithological Society, Audubon Maryland-DC, US FWS, The Nature Conservancy, Alliance for the Chesapeake Bay, Friends of Jug Bay, the National Wildlife Federation, and the American Bird Conservancy.
+The core steering committee is made up of representatives from DNR, Ducks Unlimited, the Maryland Ornithological Society, Audubon Maryland-DC, US FWS, The Nature Conservancy, Alliance for the Chesapeake Bay, Friends of Jug Bay, the National Wildlife Federation, and the American Bird Conservancy.

 Our partnership is giving birds one united voice in Maryland.